benefit of GPT

 Note : If you still don't understand, the above "Biden actually hated....." is not about AI anymore.
 You're only pushing your political agenda to others on who is right and who is wrong.
 You are absolutely taking side in above statement and yet saying it's not about politic? (and again, in a technical thread)

-You not only didn't stop there, but went ahead to teach me lessons on my personal life style, trying to teach me not caring about politics is a bad choice.
+You not only didn't stop there, but crossed the line to teach me lessons on my personal life style, trying to teach me not caring about politics is a bad choice.

-Who asked you if my personal life method is right or wrong and how you allow yourself to advice on one's personal choices in a technical thread?
+Who asked you to judge me if my personal life method is right or wrong and how you allow yourself to advice on one's personal choices in a technical thread?

 Hiding your head in the sand doesn't eliminate the problem.
 It only hides it from yourself until it is too late for you to do anything to counteract the bad information.
 You should be aware that you are being lied to deliberately not accidentally.